AI-Cultural-Heritage-Lab/l3_manual/README.md

 ### I need help with something!
 Who do I ask?

-Internally in L<sup>3</sup> Aileen is your first stop for any information or issue, whether it be technical, structural, or even a little bit silly.
+Internally in L<sup>3</sup> Aileen is your first stop for any information or issue, whether it be technical, structural, or anything else.
 Reach her by email at [aileentang12345@gmail.com](mailto:aileentang12345@gmail.com) or on Slack.

 Our academic coordinator, Kathryn, and postdoc, Ulysses can be reached by email or Slack at [huetherk@g.ucla.edu](mailto:huetherk@g.ucla.edu) and [upascal@ucla.edu](mailto:upascal@ucla.edu), respectively.

 Sophia is also available at [toubian@ucla.edu](mailto:toubian@ucla.edu) or on Slack if needed.

-If Aileen, Kathryn, Ulysses, or Sophia can't help you (or if you feel the need to go all the way to the top) Todd can be reached by email at [presner@humnet.ucla.edu](mailto:presner@humnet.ucla.edu).
+If Aileen, Kathryn, Ulysses, or Sophia can't help you (or if you feel the need to go all the way to the top), Todd can be reached by email at [presner@humnet.ucla.edu](mailto:presner@humnet.ucla.edu).

 ### Faculty Member Duties

-In addition to all of the above faculty members should:
+In addition to all of the above, faculty members should:
-* Support other members of the lab (scientifically, intellectually, emotionally, and where possible, financially).
+* Support other members of the lab (scientifically, intellectually, professionally, emotionally, and as possible through the Lab, financially).
 * Give other members feedback on a timely basis, including feedback on project ideas, conference posters, talks, manuscripts, figures, grants.
-* Be available in person and via e-mail on a regular basis, including regular meetings to discuss your research.
+* Be available in person and via e-mail on a regular basis, including regular meetings to discuss research.
 * Support your career development  (e.g., by introducing you to other researchers in the field, promoting your work at talks, writing recommendation letters for you, and letting you attend conferences as often as finances permit)
 * Help you prepare for the next step of your career in the ways that their work and experience can be helpful.